'Blessed Are You, John Paul, Because You Believed'

-Shortly after half past ten yesterday, Rome time, to the resounding cheers of hundreds of thousands of faithful and under sunny skies, Pope Benedict XVI read the formula of beatification, officially proclaiming John Paul Blessed with the words:
+Shortly after 10:30am Rome time on May 1, to the resounding cheers of hundreds of thousands of faithful and under sunny skies, Pope Benedict XVI read the formula of beatification, officially proclaiming John Paul “Blessed” with the words:

-“We, acceding to the wish of our brother Agostino Cardinal Vallini, our Vicar General for the Diocese of Rome, of many other brothers in the Episcopate, and of many faithful, after having consulted with the Congregation for the Causes of Saints, by our apostolic authority we declare that the Venerable Servant of God John Paul II, Pope, shall henceforth be invoked as Blessed and that his feast shall be celebrated in the places and according to the norms established by Church law, every year on 22 October.
-In the name of the Father, and of the Son and of the Holy Spirit.”
+“We, acceding to the wish of our brother Agostino Cardinal Vallini, our vicar general for the Diocese of Rome, of many other brothers in the episcopate, and of many faithful, after having consulted with the Congregation for the Causes of Saints, by our apostolic authority, declare that the Venerable Servant of God John Paul II, Pope, shall henceforth be invoked as ‘Blessed’ and that his feast shall be celebrated in the places and according to the norms established by Church law every year on Oct.
+22. In the name of the Father, and of the Son and of the Holy Spirit.”

-In his homily, Pope Benedict said the late Pope “helped believers throughout the world not to be afraid to be called Christian, to belong to the Church, to speak of the Gospel.
-In a word: he helped us not to fear the truth, because truth is the guarantee of liberty.”
+In his homily, Pope Benedict said that John Paul II “helped believers throughout the world not to be afraid to be called Christian, to belong to the Church, to speak of the Gospel.
+In a word: He helped us not to fear the truth, because truth is the guarantee of liberty.”

 “To put it even more succinctly,” the Pope continued, “he gave us the strength to believe in Christ, because Christ is Redemptor hominis, the Redeemer of man.”

-The Holy Father also explained why he had tried to ensure that his beatification process proceeded relatively quickly.
-“Our grief at his loss was deep, but even greater was our sense of an immense grace which embraced Rome and the whole world: a grace which was in some way the fruit of my beloved predecessor’s entire life, and especially of his witness in suffering,” the Pope said.
-“Even then we perceived the fragrance of his sanctity, and in any number of ways God’s People showed their veneration for him.
+The Holy Father also explained why he had tried to ensure that the beatification process proceeded relatively quickly.
+“Our grief at his loss was deep, but even greater was our sense of an immense grace which embraced Rome and the whole world: a grace which was, in some way, the fruit of my beloved predecessor’s entire life, and especially of his witness in suffering,” the Pope said.
+“Even then, we perceived the fragrance of his sanctity, and in any number of ways God’s people showed their veneration for him.
 For this reason, with all due respect for the Church’s canonical norms, I wanted his cause of beatification to move forward with reasonable haste.”

 The Pope closed by thanking God for the gift of having worked for many years with Blessed Pope John Paul II — 23 years in total.